 Heatlie's use of mild steel material for cooking plates creates a more efficient BBQ.
 Mild steel is incredibly good at conducting heat and requires less heat output to create a hotter plate, in comparison to cast iron.
 Mild steel also spreads heat well, leaving you with very minimal cold spots across your BBQ.
 That way you can utilise every square centimetre of that big plate for your snags.

 If you can recall using cast iron burners and a cast iron cooking plate, often the outer edges of the plates or grill are much cooler and leave your food half cooked compared to what is directly over the burner.

 Stainless steel, although we offer this as an option, is similar to cast iron in its inability to spread heat evenly.

 Having an entirely solid, flat plate means that heat loss is minimised.
 With grills, a lot of heat is wasted simply from letting it escape through the open spaces off into the atmosphere.
 With a Heatlie, every single megajoule is injected straight into the plate, with the mild steel conducting it with the highest efficiency possible.

 To sum up, it's a combination of several factors that make Heatlie BBQs a more powerful, efficient and quality build of BBQ than what you'll anywhere else.
-You can't deny over 45 years of engineering and design research that has led to what Heatlie is today.
+You can't deny several decades of engineering and design research that has led to what Heatlie is today.
 Combine this with the Australian Made build, and you've got a winning formula!